Djauschan/Deep_Learning_Projekt_FH_Wedel/transformer/README.md

 - `data/`: The directory containing all data (input data for model training, output data such as scaler and model files, all configs used for our pipelines and miscellaneous data, e.g. the index mappings).
 - `notebooks`: ?
 - `scoring_functions/`: ?
-- `scripts/`: Contains some scripts that we used during development.
-They are not relevant for the functionality of the code and can therefore be ignored.
 - `src_transformers/`: Holds the actual codebase used for model training and prediction.
 - `api.py`: The API that is started inside the transformers docker container.
 Requests to it are sent from the web application's backend and it returns the model predictions.
 - `compose.yaml`: The docker compose file used to call the train and predict pipelines of this codebase.
 It can also be used to launch Tensorboard to visualize the training processes.